-The Haw & Inglis Group achieved a Broad Based Black Economic Empowerment Level 2 Contributor status in 2010.
+The Haw & Inglis Group achieved a Broad Based Black Economic Empowerment Level 1 Contributor status.
 Prior to 1994 the Company targeted and identified previously disadvantaged employees and they were placed on various training and development programmes in order to fast track employees and develop career paths.

 Achieving and maintaining this level of BBBEE status is a clear indication that management and employees are committed to the BBBEE goals.

 Haw & Inglis management and staff are very committed to the BBBEE codes and have maintained a